-The Markets and Systems Operating Procedures Committee has the following duties and powers, which have been developed by the Regulations of the Markets and Systems Operating Procedures Committee:
+The Markets and Systems Operating Procedures Committee has the following duties and powers, as directed in the Regulations of the Markets and Systems Operating Procedures Committee:

-- a) To analyse and monitor that the procedures and regulations laid down by Group companies are appropriate for the proper functioning of the markets and systems they manage. - b)To be cognisant with the procedures established so that normal market conditions and the principle of equal treatment are applied to the transactions, operations and actions which the Company, its Directors or shareholders with significant and stable capital shareholdings perform as issuers, clients or users in the markets and systems managed by Group companies. - c) To be cognisant with the application of the Internal Regulations of Conduct of the Company, periodically receiving information in this regard from the Standards of Conduct Committee or equivalent body as envisaged in the aforementioned Regulations, and also reporting prior to any amendment of the Regulations submitted to the Company's Board of Directors for approval.
+a) To analyse and monitor that the procedures and regulations laid down by Group companies are appropriate for the proper functioning of the markets and systems they manage.

+b) To be cognisant with the procedures established so that normal market conditions and the principle of equal treatment are applied to the transactions, operations and actions which the Company, its Directors or shareholders with significant and stable capital shareholdings perform as issuers, clients or users in the markets and systems managed by Group companies.

+c) To be cognisant with the application of the Internal Regulations of Conduct of the Company, periodically receiving information in this regard from the Standards of Conduct Committee or equivalent body as envisaged in the aforementioned Regulations, and also reporting prior to any amendment of the Regulations submitted to the Company's Board of Directors for approval.

-B.2.4 Indicate any advisory or consulting powers and, where applicable, the powers delegated to each of the committees:
+B.2.4.
+Identify any advisory or consulting powers and, where applicable, the powers delegated to each of the committees.

-Name of committee Brief description
+Committee name Brief description

 Executive Committee See section B.2.3.

 Audit Committee See section B.2.3.

 Appointments and Remuneration Committee See section B.2.3.

 Markets and Systems Operating Procedures Committee See section B.2.3.

-B.2.5 Indicate, if applicable, any regulations governing the Board committees, where they are made available for consultation and any amendments to the same made during the financial year.
-Indicate whether any annual report has been voluntarily drawn up on the activities of each committee.
+B.2.5 Indicate, as appropriate, whether there are any regulations governing the Board committees, where they can be consulted, and any amendments made during the year.
+Also indicate whether an annual report on the activities of each committee has been prepared voluntarily.